Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 The results of this validation can be found here (http://www.jamesbrunt.co.uk/htmlvalidation.png)

-The CSS code was validate here (https://jigsaw.w3.org/css-validator/)
+The CSS code was validated here (https://jigsaw.w3.org/css-validator/)

 The results of this validation can be found here (http://www.jamesbrunt.co.uk/cssvalidation.png)